uedvt359/tcs-garr/README.md

    --json [JSON]         Alias for --export.
 Export certificates to json file.
    ```

-   This command will list all available certificates.
+   This command will list all available certificates, included ACME ones.
 You can filter them by date range
-   using the `--expired-since` and `--expiring-in` options.
+   using the `--expired-since`, `--expiring-in` or `--fqdn` options.

    By default, the command displays certificate information in a tabular format, showing
-   transaction ID, common name, expiration date, status, information, alternative names,
+   certificate ID, common name, expiration date, status, information, alternative names,
-   and requestor.
+   requestor and type (if requested via API or ACME) .
 When using the `--export` or `--json` option without a filename, the
    information is displayed in JSON format on the terminal and saved to the default
    file.
 With a filename specified, the data is saved to that file without terminal
    output.